Are you thinking of buying a cow? Have you decided how much?

 Most people usually think about buying half a cow, but did you know there other options.
 You can often buy a sixteenth, quarter, half, or whole cow from a farmer, so you need to do research and determine what quantity is right for your family.

-One of the first question someone asks themselves before buying a large quantity of beef is “how much beef will I get?”
-That question is usually followed by, “If I buy a half or quarter, what part am I getting?
+We’ve been selling beef directly off of our farm for decades.
+Without a doubt one of the first questions people ask before buying a cow is “how much beef will I actually get?”
+That question is usually followed by, “If I buy a cow, what part am I getting?
 The front half or back half?”

 So, what if you buy half a cow?
-What does that look like in your refrigerator?
+What does that look like?
 With a half a cow, you’ll get approximately 220 pounds of beef.
 It includes 100 pounds of ground beef, and the rest of the beef are in cuts like steaks, roasts, ribs, brisket, and tenderloin.